zaidpathanGit/React-native-tools-repository/README.md

 Step 5.
 Once your server and emulator is working properly now you are ready to run your project.
 You need to execute the file `runAndroid.bat` to build, compile and run your react-native project.

->When the file has been executed the directories are listed in which it shows the created react-native projects and then you need to enter the project name to execute build, compile and run your project for android system.
+>When the file has been executed the directories are listed in which it shows the created react-native projects and then you need to enter the project name to build, compile and run your project for android system.

 Step 6.
 Finish.